canonical/mongo-single-kernel-library/docs/how-to/upgrade/major-version-upgrade.md

 Then, integrate that cluster with S3-integrator.
 If you're deploying your new cluster in the same model, it should be as easy as {command}`juju integrate mongodb-eight s3-integrator`.
 See {ref}`configure-s3-aws` for more information.

 Replicate all the passwords from your initial application to the new one.
-Create a new Juju secret including `charmed-operator`, `charmed-backup`, `charmed-logrotate` and `charmed-stats` usernames and theirs passwords and set it to the `system-user` configuration option of your orchestrator application as it is decribe in {ref}`manage-passwords`.
+Create a new Juju secret including `charmed-operator`, `charmed-backup`, `charmed-logrotate` and `charmed-stats` usernames and theirs passwords and set it to the `system-user` configuration option of your orchestrator application as it is described in {ref}`manage-passwords`.

 ## Back up MongoDB 7 cluster